dharmab/8492sqdn.net/content/guides/combat-sim/bfm/index.md

 ## Keep Your Eyes On the Enemy

 In a fight, you will need to keep your eyes locked on the enemy aircraft at all times.
-If you look down at your instruments or conrols for even a second, you can lose sight of the enemy.
+If you look down at your instruments or controls for even a second, you can lose sight of the enemy.
 This puts you in extreme danger.

 You will need to be comfortable using your weapons and managing your airspeed without looking down.
 If your aircraft has a helmet-mounted display, this will be a little easier.
 Regardless, you need to practice this skill offline or with a sparring partner, so that you will be ready to use it in combat.